 I am one person who is also disabled.
 Have patience with me!

 Check the calendar for exhibition dates!
 Typically, shows run eight weekends at a time on both Saturdays and Sundays from noon until 4pm by appointment.
 Sign up for my newsletter for in-box reminders of upcoming showings!
 Gallery grand opening is Saturday, September 17th!

 Interested in having your artwork displayed in my gallery?
-Fill out the submission form below!

 I am a maximalist.
 Or a magpie.
 Both are accurate.